 One of the best ever Bayern Munich defenders, Alaba has played in a multitude of roles, including central midfield, central defense, right, and left-wing, but primarily plays as a left-back.

-Joshua Walter Kimmich is a football player from Germany who plays at the right-back or defensive midfielder position for the German national team and Bundesliga club Bayern Munich.
+is a football player from Germany who plays as the center-back for the German national team and Bundesliga club Bayern Munich.
 He is widely considered as one of the all-time best defenders at Bayern Munich.

 He became the Bayern Munich captain and led them to many achievements like the 2013 UEFA Champions League as part of the Treble.
 He is also the former captain of his national team, which he led to win the 2014 FIFA World Cup, before leaving football.